akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "I grant to Beatrice the daughter of Harold 'Red Wolf' of Stanwey—"

-**Queen:** (rising, smoothly) "—this fine goose alive and a larder to fill his hall, as the king in his mercy intends.
+The Queen rose smoothly. "—this fine goose alive and a larder to fill his hall, as the king in his mercy intends.
 Let it be recorded."

 She turns to the clerk, dictating: "Item: the goose of the daughter of Harold Red-Wolf is spared by the king's grace.
 Item: a larder shall be sent to Stanwey to honor Harold Red-Wolf's service.
 Item: the king shall visit Stanwey within the fortnight to hear the tale of the Severn told anew."

-**Henry:** (pleased) "Yes, yes.
+Henry was pleased.
+"Yes, yes.
 Write it."

-**Queen:** (to Beatrice, warmly) "Go home, young lady, and take your goose.
+The Queen turned warmly to Beatrice.
+"Go home, young lady, and take your goose.
 The king's word is given."

-As Beatrice turned gratefully to leave, the King's eyes narrowed seeing Sir Guy leaning by the door, goblet in hand.
+As Beatrice turned gratefully to leave, her knees feeling a little weak, the King's eyes narrowed seeing Sir Guy leaning by the door, goblet in hand.

-“And you, de Montfort—the door will hold up fine without you!
+“And you, de Montfort, the door will hold up well enough without you!
 If the daughter of a Red-Wolf can walk five miles with a goose, a knight of my guard can surely find some honest work to do before sunset.”

 It seemed that the King missed very little in his court.

-Beatrice caught the knight's eye and offered a quick, sharp smile before dipping her head as maidenly modesty required.
+Nearing the entrance, Beatrice caught Sir Guy's eye and offered a quick, sharp smile before dipping her head as maidenly modesty required.
 It seemed the King, too, preferred men who worked for their supper.

+She faced away from him and her gaze rapidly swept the crowd, looking for safe harbour, something steady.
+Someone caught her eye, that young man by the pillar, .
+Not part of the whispers.
+Not part of the cruelty.
+Simply there, like a solid rock in a rushing stream.

+For a heartbeat—two—she let herself recognise it: *oh. you're not like them.* Not a stare, not a signal.
+Just a pause.

+Something flickered in his face.
+Barely there.
+A crack in his cautious mask.

+The moment passed.
+Standing in the large doorway to the hall, she turned and impulsively gave a curtsy without seeing anyone; a mere blur of people as fresh air washed over her.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)